Heat Wave (1963 song): Linda Ronstadt version

-Background
+Background and reception

 Linda Ronstadt remade "Heat Wave" for her album Prisoner in Disguise which was recorded at The Sound Factory in Hollywood between February and June 1975 and released that October.
 Ronstadt's sideman Andrew Gold told Rolling Stone: "[her] band had been trying to get Linda to add it to her [live] set for quite a [sic]...one night at a Long Island club called My Father's Place we received six encores and we'd run of tunes.
 One of us yelled out 'Heat Wave in D' and we did it.
 [The band was] awfully sloppy but the crowd really liked it.
 So we kept the song in our set."

-Michael Epstein the manager of My Father's Place states he was responsible for Ronstadt's singing "Heat Wave" at his club: when Ronstadt went backstage after advising the audience she and the band had no more material Epstein says he suggested Ronstadt perform "Heat Wave" writing down the lyrics and playing some chords on a guitar to help her band improvise.
+Michael Epstein, the manager of My Father's Place, states he was responsible for Ronstadt's singing "Heat Wave" at his club: when Ronstadt went backstage after advising the audience she and the band had no more material, Epstein says he suggested Ronstadt perform "Heat Wave", writing down the lyrics and playing some chords on a guitar to help her band improvise.